dentarg/auth0-blog/_posts/2017-11-16-webpack-a-gentle-introduction.markdown

 npm install sass-loader node-sass extract-text-webpack-plugin css-loader style-loader --save-dev
 ```

-A quick breakdown of what each of these plugins and loaders aim to accomplish.
+A quick breakdown of what each of these plugins and loaders aims to accomplish.

 * **[sass-loader](https://github.com/webpack-contrib/sass-loader)** - Loads a SASS/SCSS file and compiles it to CSS.
 It requires `node-sass` to work.
 * **[node-sass](https://github.com/sass/node-sass)** - This libarary allows you to natively compile `.scss` files to `css` at incredible speed and automatically via a connect middleware.